 When I decided to leave snowboarding, I came back to Maine and attended the Rockport College at Maine Photographic Workshop.
 I wanted to pursue a career in photography and the program allowed me to go to school while I worked construction.
 I had an idea of what I wanted to do with my photography going in, but once in the art school environment, I decided to go in a different direction.
 I no longer wanted to take straight on shots and started experimenting a little bit.
 After two years at the Workshop, I transferred to the Art Institute of Boston where I graduated with a BFA.

-As a multi-media artist, you have created a very diverse body of work.
+As a multi-media artist, you’ve created a diverse body of work.
 Much of your video work are trailers and promos for projects made by other artists and organizations.
 What is the collaboration process like?
-How do you go about capturing the vision or message of someone else’s art?
+How do you capture the vision or message of someone else’s art?

 When I was at the Maine Photographic Workshop, I worked in the AV department making shorts that were shown before the classes to introduce the instructor and material.
 From doing that, I was connected to the photographer Drew Gardner from the UK.
 We both had similar interests.
 He was working on these large scale, elaborate fashion shoots and doing crazy things like wrangling water buffalo and alpaca.
 He wanted someone to document behind the scenes.
 This was 2005 when web videos really did not exist.
 I was one of the only people at the time making short form content for the web.
 I used time-lapse technique to show all the work that went into making these projects.
 And then he set me up with Phase One.
 I did a lot of promotional work for them and continued on this commercial track, which was totally opposite of what I had wanted to do in school where my focus was very art-based.
 I was kind of thrown into the commercial world of making video content.